cstaelen/tidarr/README.md

 docker exec -it -e tidarr tiddl auth
 ```

-## Options
+## OPTIONS

 ### Download settings

-⚠️ Be ware to set the right template path
+⚠️ Beware to set the right template path

 To set your download options you can :
 - use the UI configuration editor in settings dialog